abubakar-mughal97/abubakar-mughal97/README.md

 - 👋 Hi, I’m @BlackkBeardd
-- 👀 I’m interested in full stack development, machine learning and artificial intelligence
+- 👀 I’m interested in robotics and artificial intelligence
-- 🌱 I’m currently learning full stack development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...